ray-project/ray/doc/source/data/working-with-pytorch.rst

 -----------------------------------------
 To iterate over batches of data in torch format, call :meth:`Dataset.iter_torch_batches() <ray.data.Dataset.iter_torch_batches>`.
 Each batch is represented as `Dict[str, torch.Tensor]`, with one tensor per column in the dataset.

 This is useful for training torch models with batches from your dataset.
-See :ref:`the API reference <ray.data.Dataset.iter_torch_batches>` for more configuration details such as providing a `collate_fn` for customizing the conversion.
+See `the API reference <ray.data.Dataset.iter_torch_batches>` for more configuration details such as providing a `collate_fn` for customizing the conversion.

 .. testcode::